WISE 1534−1043: Disproven alternative explanations

-An ultra-cold stellar remnant cannot fully explain the colors of WISE 1534–1043.
+An ultra-cold stellar remnant cannot fully explain the colors of WISE 1534−1043.
 It would also require a white dwarf that is older than the Milky Way or an exotic scenario in which the white dwarf got stripped to its bare core by a source and then ripped from its ablating source.
-Finding such an source near the sun is highly improbable.
+Finding such a source near the Sun is highly improbable.

+All these explanations were disproven after JWST observations in 2025, which confirmed it as a metal-poor brown dwarf.